 - planning, helping to finance, and governing the new Student Activity Center on campus

 Each semester, 8 to 10 students are selected to participate in ASM’s Internship Program.
-For 3 credits, students must:
+To participate successfully in the program, students must:

 - Meet weekly with an Intern Coordinator, a student who has successfully completed the internship program